textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![On the Smart Meter Simulator, the Activate button is highlighted, and all the windows have now turned to green.](media/smart-meter-simulator-activate-all.png 'Fabrikam Smart Meter Simulator')

 5. Select **Connect**.
-Within a few moments, you should begin to see activity as the windows change color indicating the smart meters are transmitting telemetry.
+Within a few moments, you should begin to see activity and the windows change color, indicating the smart meters are transmitting telemetry.
 The grid on the left will list each telemetry message transmitted and the simulated temperature value.

     ![On the Smart Meter Simulator, the Connect button is highlighted, the windows have turned different colors to signify the temperature.](media/smart-meter-simulator-connect-all.png 'Fabrikam Smart Meter Simulator')